tikv/community/README.md

 2. [How to run TiKV](https://github.com/tikv/tikv/blob/master/CONTRIBUTING.md#running-tikv)
 3. [Contribution flow](https://github.com/tikv/tikv/blob/master/CONTRIBUTING.md#contribution-flow)

-## How Do I Become a Committer?

-Firstly you need to get involved and become a Active Contributor in a SIG.
-After that, you will be invited into the SIG as a SIG member, which kicks off your path to higher roles such as Reviewer and Committer.
-For more details on the requirements, see [Community Membership](community-membership.md).

 ## Communication

 Communication within the TiKV community abides by [TiKV Code of Conduct](https://github.com/tikv/tikv/blob/master/CODE_OF_CONDUCT.md).
 Here is an excerpt: